 At eSpark Learning, we place a high importance on using cutting-edge educational research from leading experts to guide our curriculum and ensure our program is pedagogically-sound.
-Here are some of the prominent studies that have most heavily influenced our curriculum and where you can find those influences within eSpark.
+Here are some of the prominent theoretical studies that have most heavily influenced our curriculum and where you can find those influences within eSpark.

 Implementing a Schoolwide Literacy Framework: Improving Achievement in an Urban Elementary School